harveyr/SublimeSnitch/README.md

 SublimeSnitch
 =============

-A little Sublime Text 3 plugin to quickly git/hg blame your current line.
+A little Sublime Text 3 plugin to git/hg blame your selected lines of code and display the results in an output panel.

-Results show up in the status bar:

-`Snitch: Blame line 57 on Harvey!`